 The SEO role will evolve to SEO + CRO + PR.

-When faced with reduced organic traffic, it becomes paramount for businesses to make every visitor count.
+When faced with reduced organic traffic, it becomes paramount for marketers to make every visitor count.
 This is where the SEO + CRO role comes into play.
 SEOs will need to broaden their skill set and delve into areas such as web design, development, and testing.
 SEOs will need to become well-versed in user experience (UX) and user interface (UI) design and evolve into well-rounded digital strategists who drive both traffic and conversions.

 In terms of link building, the old ways are going the way of the dodo bird.
 There will be a significant shift away from mass link-building and towards digital PR – leveraging PR tactics such as media outreach, content partnerships, and thought leadership initiatives to build links and online brand visibility.
 Link quality will become even more important than quantity.
 Which leads me to my next point…